SDU-eScience/UCloud/docs/reference/accounting_deposit.md

 )
 */

-/* Currently, the allocation has a balance of 1000. */

-Accounting.charge.call(
-    bulkRequestOf(ChargeWalletRequestItem(
-        description = "A charge for compute usage", numberOfProducts = 1,
-        payer = WalletOwner.Project(
-            projectId = "my-research",
-        ),
+/* Our initial state shows that the root project has 500 core hours.
+The leaf doesn't have any resources at the moment. */

+/* We now perform a transfer operation with the leaf workspace as the target. */

+Accounting.transfer.call(
+    bulkRequestOf(TransferToWalletRequestItem(
-        performedBy = "user",
+        amount = 100,
-        product = ProductReference(
+        categoryId = ProductCategoryId(
-            category = "example-slim",
+            id = "example-slim",
-            id = "example-slim-1",
+            name = "example-slim",
             provider = "example",
         ),
+        endDate = null,
+        source = WalletOwner.Project(
+            projectId = "root-project",
+        ),
+        startDate = null,
+        target = WalletOwner.Project(
+            projectId = "second-root-project",
+        ),
-        transactionId = "charge-1",
+        transactionId = "-61502635092191502671634045862012",
-        units = 1,
     )),
-    ucloud
+    piRoot
 ).orThrow()

 /*
-BulkResponse(
-    responses = listOf(true),
-)
+Unit
 */

-/* The charge returns true, indicating that we had enough credits to complete the request. */

 Wallets.browse.call(
     WalletBrowseRequest(
         consistency = null,